Kuadrant/limitador/doc/server/configuration.md

 #### `LIMITS_FILE`

-- YAML file that contains the limits to create when limitador boots.
-If the limits specified already have counters associated, limitador will not delete them.
+- YAML file that contains the limits to create when Limitador boots.
+If the limits specified already have counters associated, Limitador will not delete them.
 Changes to the file will be picked up by the running server.
 - *Required*.
 No default
 - Format: `string`, file path.